synoa/bullgrid/README.md

 bullgrid
 ========

-The best grid you will every use.
+The best grid you will ever use.